Apply for funding

 If so, don’t hesitate to apply for funding.

-Our foundation supports clinical investigators in multiple ways that may include financial support if your trial meets our criteria and has high scientific merit and is in a cancer type of our current focus (see below).
+Our foundation supports clinical investigators in multiple ways that may include financial support if your trial meets our five criteria, has high scientific merit and is in a cancer type of our current focus (see below).
 We accept co-funding, can consider applications from any country and can financially support any trial phase.

 Our core criteria for funding

-- Trial must serve patients’ interest and should be patient-centred.
+- The trial must serve patients’ interest and should be patient-centred.
 Applicants also need to demonstrate patient engagement in the design and execution of the trial.

 - Efficacy trials need to contain Patient-Reported Outcomes Measurements.